How you can raise a strong confident girl with a healthy self-image by building a strong foundation at an early age.

 This is especially essential today when you’re trying hard to teach your daughter proper manners.

 Don’t criticize or gossip about others, particularly about their looks, flaws, differences of opinion, or decisions.
 To teach your daughter empathy, focus on the positive qualities of people, offer them love, and constantly try to put yourself in their position.

-Modelling behaviour that raises people up, rather than tearing them down, and cheering them on encourages your daughter to look for the good in others.
+Modelling behavior that raises people up, rather than tearing them down, and cheering them on encourages your daughter to look for the good in others.

 Give praises and speak positively about women because if you speak negatively about them, your daughter is likely to do the same.

-When you applaud the triumphs and accomplishments of other women, you will be a fantastic role model.
+When you applaud the high achievement and accomplishments of other women, you will be a fantastic role model.

 When children discover something they enjoy doing, they acquire confidence organically by encouraging talent.
 Allow your daughter to explore a variety of sports, school groups, and other activities until she discovers something she enjoys and can spend hours doing.

 When children – and adults – are enthusiastic about their job, they work hard to attain their objectives.